neondatabase/website/content/docs/serverless/serverless-driver.md

 ### Additional configuration options

 The `neon(...)` function has configuration options for customizing the return format of the query function.
-See [Options and configuration](https://github.com/neondatabase/serverless/blob/main/CONFIG.md#options-and-configuration), in the driver's GitHub repository, for information about those options.
+See [options and configuration](https://github.com/neondatabase/serverless/blob/main/CONFIG.md#options-and-configuration) in the driver's GitHub repository for information about those options.

-## Use the driver over Websockets
+## Use the driver over WebSockets

-To use the Neon Serverless driver over Websockets, use either the `Pool` or `Client` constructor.
+To use the Neon serverless driver over WebSockets, use either the `Pool` or `Client` constructor.
 These constructors provide session and transaction support, as well as `node-postgres` compatibility.
 The full API guide for the `Pool` and `Client` constructors can be found in the [node-postgres](https://node-postgres.com/) documentation.

 When using these constructors, there are two key points you need to know: